 There’s a lot to think about, so I tried to think of some of those questions and help provide answers.
 In the end, your photoshoot should be fun and relaxing!
 Follow these tips below in preparing for your family photos.

 1. Think About Your Family Photos

 What do you want from your family shoot?
-Would you prefer a relaxed shoot at home or an elaborate shoot on location with props?
+Would you prefer a casual shoot at home or a full production, styled shoot on location with props?
 Once you come up with a vision for your shoot, you’ll also want to think about how feasible/realistic it s.
 Some ideas sound great in your head, but when it comes time to implement them, they can be overwhelming.
 Also, think about the logistics.
 Do you have kids?
 Will you have elderly family members with you for extended family photos?
-If you do, you probably don’t want to hike deep into the mountains (especially on hot Arizona days) with young kids or elderly family members.
+If you do, you probably don’t want to go hiking deep in the mountains and on tough rated trails (especially on hot Arizona days) with young kids or elderly family members.

 2. Find the Right Family Photographer

 It’s important to hire a professional photographer that will capture your family and your vision how you want, and deliver a professional product that you’re excited to display for years to come.
 Also, make sure you get a photographer that can /and does shoot in the style that you want.
 Want light and airy looking photos?
 Don’t get a photographer that has a portfolio specializing in dark/moody portraits.
 Also…and this should probably be #1, but find a photographer who is experienced in shooting portraits (and families).

 3. Pick a Location (or two) For Your Family Photos